LHB410/one-does-not-simply-walk-into-morder/README.md

 - **Daily Step Update Job**: If Google Sheets is configured, automatically fetches step data from a Google Sheet (which users must manually update) and updates user progress (runs via Clockwork at 11:59 PM CST daily)
 - **Google Sheets Service**: Optional integration that retrieves daily step counts from a Google Sheet.
 Users must manually update the Google Sheet with their step counts - the service only reads from it, it does not write to it.

-## Deployment

-The application is deployed to Heroku via GitHub integration.
-Pushes to the main branch automatically trigger deployments.
-Ensure all required environment variables are configured in Heroku's dashboard, including:

-- Database URL (automatically provided by Heroku Postgres addon)
-- Google Sheets API credentials (optional - only needed if using Google Sheets for step updates)
-- Any other required API keys or configuration

-The Clockwork scheduler runs as a separate process on Heroku using a worker dyno.

 ## Project Structure

 - `app/models/`: Core models (User, Path, Step, Milestone, PathUser)